fxaps/XMPie-WSDL-Wrapper/README.md

 - Simple Object Access Protocol (SOAP) - provides the semantics for data exchange
 - Web Services Description Language (WSDL) - provides a mechanism for describing the capabilities of a Web service

-The project provides a PHP Wrapper to the WSDL interface, thus providing an Object Oriented Programming (OOP) methodology to interact with the XMPie Web Services.
+The project provides a PHP Wrapper to the XMPie Web Services, thus providing an Object Oriented Programming (OOP) methodology to interact with the XMPie Web Services.